stevenwudi/autonomous_driving/README.md

 During these weeks the performance of different networks as YOLO, Tiny-YOLO and SSD is evaluated for detection with the database TT100k and Udacity.
 The f-score and the frame per second (fps) is calculated separately in train, validation and test sets in order to analyze the results.
 Finally, the performance of our network has been boosted applying data agumentation with Horizontal Flip and tuning hyperparameters like the optimizer (RMSprop and SGD) and the learning rate (from 0.00001 to 0.0001) following the configuration of the best results in the boosting part of Object Recognition.

+**Level of completeness of the goals**

+YOLO and Tiny-YOLO:
+- Evaluating both networks on TT100K dataset.
+- Analyzing the dataset
+- Calculating the f-score and FPS on train, validation and test sets.
+- Training the network on Udacity dataset.
+- Boosting the performance of the both networs.

+SSD:
+- Implementing the SSD network (not yet).
+- Evaluating it on TT100K and Udacity (not yet).

 ## How to Execute the Code
 Go to the folder `VR-Team4/code`